Asnivor/MedLaunch/BuildTools/HomePage/default.md

 ### Requirements
 * [Microsoft .NET Framework 4.5.2](https://www.microsoft.com/en-gb/download/details.aspx?id=42643)
-* At least [Mednafen versions 0.9.39.x through 0.9.46.x](https://mednafen.github.io/releases/) - 64-bit version required for Saturn games
+* At least [Mednafen version 0.9.39.1](https://mednafen.github.io/releases/) - 64-bit version required for Saturn games
 * Windows 7 and above (may work on Vista but has not been tested)
 * x64 (has not been tested on x86 but should still work on it)